mrezadit/production-management-system/READMEEE!!!.txt

 Production Management System (CodeIgniter) by mrezadit See other systems at https://github.com/mrezadit
-This system was created at 2022 for case studies and learning purposes If you have any questions, feel free to contact me at mrezadit@gmail.com
+This system was created at 2022 for case studies and learning purposes If you have any suggestions, please contact me at mrezadit@gmail.com

 // Login information
 ADMIN (Full Access)